Drug Discovery

 - What is the specific hypothesis/hypotheses you aim to test?

-- Explain how your project could advance drug development within a three-year time horizon.
+- Explain how your project could advance drug development within five years of publication.

 Step 2: Full Application (by invitation)